Danefane/GitHubJava/README.md

 This is a TO-DO list.
 This helps you list all the task for youself, included check boxes.
-Groups are available for different type of tasks you want to do